trzy/Supermodel/Docs/README.txt

     Description:    Sets strength of XInput force feedback effects in percent.
                     Default is 100, indicating full strength.
-Values exceeding 100% will distort the effects and may damage your controller.
+Values exceeding 100% will distort the effects.
 The constant force effect is simulated using vibration.
 Available only on Windows.

     ----------------